Growing Australian native daisies by colour and climate - Minimalist Gardener

 5. Golden everlasting (Xerochrysum bracteatum)

-An annual or short-lived perennial with large, vibrant yellow flowers that catch the eye from a distance.
-It thrives in difficult conditions and is often one of the first plants to recolonise disturbed ground, flowering rapidly and setting seed before other species establish.
+An annual with large, vibrant yellow flowers that thrives in difficult conditions and is often one of the first plants to recolonise disturbed ground, flowering rapidly and setting seed before other species establish.
 The golden form is the most commonly grown and one of the most rewarding, producing flowers over a long period that hold their colour and form both on the plant and in a vase.
 A standout in wildflower mixes and informal borders alike.

 6. Yellow buttons (Chrysocephalum apiculatum)